SigNoz/signoz.io/blog/2022-04-27-open-source-datadog-alternative.md

 Some of our key features which makes SigNoz vastly superior to current open-source products and a great alternative to DataDog are:

+- Metrics, traces, and logs under a single pane of glass
+- Correlation of telemetry signals
 - Out of the box application metrics
 - Seamless flow between metrics & traces
 - Filtering based on tags
 - Custom aggregates on filtered traces
+- Infrastructure dashboards
+- Exceptions monitoring
 - Transparent usage Data
 - Detailed Flamegraphs & Gantt charts